lucpod/ticketless/lessons/07-sns-and-sqs/README.md

 ![SNS functionality diagram](https://d1.awsstatic.com/diagrams/product-page-diagrams/sns_diagram_1.7fc320874597e8c1bf3b0dd845fe89176aef0cda.png)

-In SNS messages are trasnmitted through communication channel identified as *topics*.
+In SNS messages are transmitted through communication channel identified as *topics*.
 When you create a topic, different services can *publish* or *subscribe* (receive) events over it.

 In our project we will use SNS to just dispatch a `TicketPurchased` event, leaving to other systems the role of picking the message up and performing other actions with it.